blue67chillout/Microwatt-Based-Hardware-Debugger-SoC/README.md

 ## Contact

-Questions, issues, and collaboration: Open an issue in this repo or contact the maintainer.
+Questions, issues, and collaboration: Open an issue in this repo or contact the maintainer through mail ( fridayfallacy67@gmail.com ).

 ---

-**Empower your hardware debug workflow by leveraging the flexibility, openness, and modern POWER architecture of Microwatt!**